The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Piran Engineer

-Hi team.
-Congratulations on the quarter and thanks for keeping your promise of not keeping it on a weekend.
-Just getting back, getting back on the NIM question, how much of your TD repricing is left?
+Congratulations on the quarter, and thanks for keeping your promise of not keeping it on a weekend.
+Just firstly, getting back on the NIM question, how much of your TD repricing is left?

-You know as we had earlier indicated our from the cycle started we think it is about 14 months on an average 14 months it takes to fully reprice the term deposits and that means we have about four or five months to go.
-Two
+As we had earlier indicated, our — from the cycle started, we think it is about 14 months on an average — 14 months, it takes to fully reprice the term deposits, and that means we have about 4 or 5 months to go.

 Piran Engineer